yondonfu/comfystream/.devcontainer/README.md

 ## Download or Build Base Docker Image
-The `livepeer/comfyui-base:latest` image contains ComfyUI provides a ComfyUI workspace for  comfystream development.
-You can either pull the base docker image from dockerhub or build it:
+The `livepeer/comfyui-base:latest` image provides a ComfyUI workspace for ComfyStream development.
+You may either pull the base docker image or build it:

 - Pull from Dockerhub:
 ```sh